-A student who already has an equivalent of an AA or AS degree (or higher) does not qualify for additional Pell Grant funds unless he or she is seeking a Bachelor of Arts degree in Business Administration or Elementary Education.
+Students who already have an equivalent of an A.A. or A.S. degree (or higher) do not qualify for additional Pell Grant funds unless the student is officially accepted into a Bachelor of Arts degree program in Business Administration or Elementary Education.